phyletica/phyletica.github.io/_posts/2015-09-09-imagemagick.md

 Now, `slides.png` is the first frame of the GIF and looks like it has a "play" button on it.
-Notice that I named the output "play-button" PNG as `slides.png` such that the prefix matches the `slides.gif` file we made above.
+Notice that I named the output "play-button" as `slides.png` such that the prefix matches the `slides.gif` file we made above.
 That was intentional, because now we can use some javascript sleight-of-hand to make the GIF appear controllable on the web.